Winetricks/winetricks/README.md

 }
 ```

 Note that the file prefix (icecat.verb) and command name (icecat) must match.
-All metadata fields are optional, only command name and category required.
+All metadata fields are optional, only the command name and category are required.

 # Tests
 The tests need `bashate`, `checkbashisms`, and `shellcheck>=0.4.4` installed.